 Whistleblowers

 The DOJ’s Corporate White Collar Crime Whistleblower Program expands a model that has driven billions in False Claims Act recoveries in healthcare and life sciences to other heavily regulated industries such as financial services.
-Whistleblower-led suits front-load the investigative work onto the whistleblower’s own legal team, extending enforcement reach that resource-constrained agencies couldn’t otherwise afford.
+Whistleblower reports and whistleblower-led lawsuits front-load the investigative work onto the whistleblower or their legal team, extending enforcement reach that resource-constrained agencies couldn’t otherwise afford.

 In a deregulatory environment, agencies are looking for partners that reduce their investigative burden.
 For compliance teams, that means the DOJ’s updated Corporate Enforcement Policy offers a real opportunity: organizations that self-disclose early and demonstrate proactive compliance can qualify for declination.
 Those that don’t disclose, or disclose late, may face steeper penalties as a result.